Here’s how to attain – and maintain – the right containment force for your loads.

 Consistency is essential in all phases of the stretch wrapping process.
 That means attaining consistent containment force everywhere on the load and on every load.
 Make sure to measure at the top, middle and bottom of the load and measure at least one load per shift.

-Once you’ve learned how to achieve, and how to measure containment force, the results will be consistent with your efforts.
+Once you’ve learned how to achieve this and how to measure containment force, the results will be consistent with your efforts.
 You’ll enjoy consistently safe loads and, above all, consistently happy customers.

 This post was published on July 23, 2015 and updated on July 6, 2017.